 Instant Pot Instructions

-- Using the Instant Pot’s sauté feature, sauté the bell pepper, onion, and jalapeño peppers, in a bit of oil or water, for about 5 minutes to slightly soften.
+- Using the sauté feature, sauté the bell pepper, onion, and jalapeño peppers, in a bit of oil or water, for about 5 minutes to slightly soften.

 - Now, add the lentils, water, tomato sauce, and seasonings to the Instant Pot and mix everything together.

-- Seal the lid and set the Instant Pot to 10 minutes high pressure using the manual feature.
+- Seal the lid and set the cooking time to 10 minutes high pressure using the manual feature.
 Allow for natural pressure release.

 - Once the pressure has fully released, carefully open the lid and give the lentil mixture a stir.